MicrosoftDocs/learn/learn-pr/azure/introduction-to-data-for-machine-learning/includes/9-summary.md

-We’ve covered a lot.
-Let’s recap on some of the key messages.
+We covered a lot of ground.
+Let’s review some of the key messages.

 ## What are data?